 - 1/4 tsp of Ashwangadha powder and 1/4 tsp Brahmi (Bacopa Monnieri) powder mixed with 1 tsp sugar candy (Mishri) taken about 1 hour before bedtime is helpful.
 Alternatively, it can be taken as a tea.
 Boil both the powders in 1 cup water, strain, and sip as a tea.

-- 1/4 tsp of Ashwangadha powder and 1/4 tsp Shatavari powder mixed (optional) with 1 tsp sugar candy (Mishri).
+- 1/4 tsp of Ashwangadha powder and 1/4 tsp Shatavari powder mixed (optional) with optional 1 tsp sugar candy (Mishri).
 This is especially useful for women going through Menopause symptoms.

 - Boil 1/4 tsp Ashwagandha powder and few leaves of Tulsi along with 1/4 tsp Sunth (dry ginger) in cow’s milk.
 Take it 30 mins before bed-time.
 This is useful for those struggling with high Kapha (mucus).